 If your rankings aren’t as high, you’ll also receive fewer natural links.

 So does psychology impact SEO directly?
-Possibly not today, but it’s likely to have a fairly large indirect impact with certain search queries.
+Some would say so, others not yet, but it’s likely to have a fairly large indirect impact with certain search queries.

 Machine learning and SEO

 As time goes on though, we can all see Google using machine learning more and more to do the heavy lifting.
 I can see a time when the machine learning systems will (nearly) do as effective a job as humans at determining what a good site really is.